programminghistorian/jekyll/_posts/2025-09-30-bulletin-issue-08.md

 ## Our Supporters

-This quarter, we warmly welcome **University of Cambridge**, and **University of Edinburgh Library** to our network of investors.
-Thank you!
+This quarter, we warmly welcome **University of Cambridge**, and **University of Edinburgh Library** to our network of Institutional Partners.
-We also give grateful thanks to both **Western University Library** and **Universidad de los Andes** who have renewed their long-standing Institutional Partner memberships.
+We also give grateful thanks to both **Western University Library** and **Universidad de los Andes** who have renewed their long-standing memberships.

 [Email our Publishing Manager](mailto:admin@programminghistorian.org) or [explore](/en/ipp) to learn more about joining our **Institutional Partnership Programme**.